Competition Body FAQ

 Can someone just decide to organize a competition?

-No – all of the WCE Rules & Regulations are WCE’s intellectual property and can’t be used without consent.
-The Competition Body is the only entity that organizes the competitions.
+No, all of the WCE Rules & Regulations are WCE’s intellectual property and can’t be used without consent.
+The Competition Body is the only entity that can organize competitions.

 How do I form a Competition Body?